BlackBeltHacker/mojammel-ahmed-waris-portfolio/README.md

 ![Portfolio Image](https://github.com/BlackBeltHacker/mojammel-ahmed-waris-portfolio/blob/main/images/project-image-README.png)

 ## Description

 A portfolio I did for my Week 2 Challenge at my Front End Development Bootcamp.
 - I used HTML, CSS, FlexBox and Grid to make this
 - I used anchor tags to link to a section of the page
 - There is a grid showing my portfolio and you can click on it and it will take you to my GitHub, the first image is larger than the rest of the images.
-    - I used placeholder links
+- I used placeholder links.

 ## Installation

 Installation is not required as it is a website using HTML and CSS.